7 Debt Collection Tips for Small Business

 2. Communication is key

 Be clear to your customer about payment expectations.
-Before completing a deal, establish a payment policy and make sure the customer agrees to the terms.
+Before completing a sale, establish a payment policy and make sure the customer agrees to the terms.
 Be polite, short and professional in order to create loyalty.

 3. Put your policy in writing